Zutari-CoDe/getting-started/README.md

    2. Who's it intended for?
    3. What problem does the software solve?
    4. How is it going to work?
-   5. What are the main concepts that are involed and how are they related?
+   5. What are the main concepts that are involved and how are they related?
 2. **User Interface**
    1. What are the main user stories (happy flows + alternative flow)?
    2. If you’re adding a new feature to an existing software application, what impact does the feature have on the overall structure of the interface? (are there big changes in the organization of menus, navigation, and so on?).